Florida Sales Tax Calculator 2026

 How This Calculator Works

 This calculator applies Florida sales tax in two layers.
 First, it applies the statewide sales and use tax rate of 6.00% to your full taxable amount.
-Second, it applies the selected county discretionary sales surtax rate.
-County rates are pulled from Florida Department of Revenue references and January 1, 2026 rate-change notices.
+Second, it applies the selected county discretionary sales surtax rate from Florida Department of Revenue DR-15DSS R. 11/25 for Calendar Year 2026.

 You can choose how county surtax is applied.
-In “single taxable item” mode, county surtax is calculated only on the first $5,000 of the amount, which reflects a common Florida surtax-cap rule for single tangible items.
-In “no-cap” mode, county surtax is calculated on the full amount for scenario planning where the cap does not apply.
+In the cap mode, county surtax is calculated only on the first $5,000 of the taxable amount.
+In no-cap mode, county surtax is calculated on the full taxable amount.
+The output keeps the surtax taxable base visible so you can audit the assumption.

 What You Need to Know